Benjamin Bonzi: 2019: First Mixed doubles Major quarterfinal & ATP doubles final

 He reached the quarterfinals of the 2019 French Open in mixed doubles as a wildcard partnering compatriot Amandine Hesse, where they lost to eventual champions Ivan Dodig and Latisha Chan.

-He made his first final in doubles as a wildcard partnering compatriot Antoine Hoang at the 2019 Open Sud de France, where they lost to top seeds Édouard Roger-Vasselin and Ivan Dodig.
+He made his first final in doubles as a wildcard partnering compatriot Antoine Hoang at the 2019 Open Sud de France, where they lost to top seeds Édouard Roger-Vasselin and Ivan Dodig in straight sets.

 2020: French Open doubles third round

 Bonzi qualified for the 2020 French Open, beating Ivo Karlović amongst others in qualifying.
-In the first round, Bonzi defeated Finland's Emil Ruusuvuori, before losing in a second round clash against teenage Italian Jannik Sinner.
+In the first round, Bonzi defeated Finland's Emil Ruusuvuori, before losing in a second-round clash against teenage Italian Jannik Sinner.

-In doubles as a wildcard he reached the third round of a Grand Slam for the first time in his career partnering Antoine Hoang where they were defeated by 8th seeded German duo and eventual champions from Germany, Kevin Krawietz and Andreas Mies.
+In doubles as a wildcard he reached the third round of a Grand Slam for the first time in his career, partnering Antoine Hoang, where they were defeated by eighth-seeded German duo and eventual champions from Germany, Kevin Krawietz and Andreas Mies.

 2021: Historic six Challengers record, First Wimbledon win, Top 60

 Bonzi started the year winning his first and second Challengers in Potchefstroom and Ostrava.

-In July, Bonzi qualified for the Wimbledon and reached the second round for the first time, after defeating fellow qualifier Marco Trungelliti in the first round.
+In July, Bonzi qualified for Wimbledon and reached the second round for the first time, after defeating fellow qualifier Marco Trungelliti in the first round.
 He then lost to 32nd seed Marin Čilić in the second round.

-He made his top 100 debut after winning the Segovia Challenger over Tim van Rijthoven, jumping 16 spots at a new career high of No. 95 in the world on 2 August 2021.
+He made his top 100 debut after winning the Segovia Challenger over Tim van Rijthoven, jumping 16 spots to a new career-high of No. 95 in the world on 2 August 2021.
 He was the top seed in qualifying at the 2021 US Open, but lost to American Aleksandar Kovacevic in the second round.
 That same month, he won his fourth Challenger title in Saint-Tropez.
 He then won two more back-to-back Challengers in France in Cassis and Rennes, his fifth and sixth of 2021, making it three titles on home soil in three weeks with just three combined sets lost.
 He was the first player to go back-to-back-to-back on the circuit since Mikhail Youzhny in 2016.
 He joined Facundo Bagnis (2016), Juan Ignacio Chela (2001) and Younes El Aynaoui (1998) as the only players to lift six singles trophies in one season in ATP Challenger history.
 As a result, he reached a new career-high of World No. 61 on 20 September 2021.
 He subsequently reached the top 60 on 1 November 2021.